 I believe in reincarnation, that I have lived before this lifetime and that I will live beyond this one.
 Maybe in all our lifetimes, our desire for change caused us to act in some way that has brought about the changes in this one.
 I hope so.

 I want to leave behind a world where we more aware of each other.
 Where we take responsibility for ourselves.
 Where we don’t have to compete with each other for power and use our power with love as opposed to our power without love.
 Both are equally powerful.
 That to me is a sign of spiritual maturity.

-I am heartened by the opening of our hearts and minds to the infinite possibilities that are available to us we can see ourselves in a better light and in turn see each other as we truly are.
-Souls on a journey together through time and space.
+I am heartened by the opening of our hearts and minds to the infinite possibilities that are available to us as we see ourselves and each other as souls on a journey together through time and space.

 I am so pleased that what I could only dream of has in most part become a reality.
 It was all worth it.